pulumi/docs/pulumi-hugo/themes/default/content/blog/deploy-ai-ml-vercel-app/index.md

 * [Vercel account and access token](https://vercel.com/guides/how-do-i-use-a-vercel-api-access-token#creating-an-access-token)

-Now that you have everything needed to get started, let's hook up our frontend and deploy the frontend to vercel using Pulumi.
+Now that you have everything needed to get started, let's hook up our frontend and deploy the frontend to Vercel using Pulumi.

 ### 1. Clone the repo and setup your project